Ahdri Zhina Mandiela

-Ahdri Zhina Mandiela (born May 10, 1953) is a Toronto-based dub poet, theatre producer, and artistic director.
+Ahdri Zhina Mandiela (born May 10, 1953) is a Canadian dub poet, theatre producer and artistic director, based Toronto.
 She has gained worldwide acclaim for her books, music recordings, film, theatre and dance productions.
 Mandiela is the founder and artistic director of "b current", a not-for-profit performance arts company in Toronto.

-In 2006 she was selected to write and direct a project for Winnie Mandela as part of the 50th anniversary of the South African Women's Liberation Movement.
+In 2006, she was selected to write and direct a project for Winnie Mandela as part of the 50th anniversary of the South African Women's Liberation Movement.

+Over the following decades, mandiela continued to develop her practice as a director, mentor, and performer, nurturing generations of artists through b current and advancing the presence of Black women’s voices in Canadian theatre.
+In 2025, she returned to the screen in the title role of Aunt Harriet: An Ontario Oratorio, an audiovisual installation directed by mixed-media artist HAUI.
+The work reimagines the final day of Harriet Miller, a nineteenth-century Black elder from southern Ontario, through poetry and performance.
+Mandiela’s portrayal merges her long-standing interest in dub poetics, ancestral memory, and oral tradition.

+Personal life

+Mandiela's daughter is actress and director Jajube Mandiela.